aholachek/react-flip-toolkit/CONTRIBUTING.md

 1. Release `flip-toolkit`:
   - increment version number
   - run yarn build
+  - commit with message formatted like:  `git commit -m 'flip-toolkit@7.4.0'`
   - run npm publish

   Then, wait a bit (30mins+) and ensure the correct version shows up on: